chikirau-lft/yare-yare-daze/README.md

 # node-restHeart

-Implementation of RESTHeart API(for more information visit https://restheart.org/), initialy written in Java, in Node.js server running on Windows IIS or as common http node server.
+Implementation of RESTHeart API(for more information visit https://restheart.org/) in Node.js http server.

 ### Pre-requisites